cdli-gh/annodoc/index.md

 	2	ĝen-na-a	ĝen-Ø-'a='a	go-NFIN-NOM=LOC	1	acl
 	4	ba-ře6	Ø-ba-ře6-Ø	VP-MM-bring-3N.S/DO	0	root

+Exception: Annotate modified numerals (except if modified by mathematical operators or other numerlas) according to their grammatical context, not as `nummod`.
+This is because these can always be read as elliptic constructions.

+	# Jagersma, Chap.
+9 (70)
+	# ‘two fourth-quality (lit. “the fourth which is next”) barley-fed rams’
+	# (PDT 2:907 rev 2; D; 21)
+	1	2	min	two	0	nummod
+	2	udu	udu	ram	0	root
+	3	niga	niga	barley-fed	2	appos
+	4	4-kam	limmu-kam	four-ORD	2	appos	modified => not annotated like nominal
+	5	ús	ús-Ø	be.next.to-NFIN	4	amod

+Exception: `conj` overrides `nummod`.
+Again, this reflects elliptic constructions.

+	# Jagersma, Chap.
+9 (59)
+	# ‘The slave woman and the three of them (i.e., her children) were assigned (by the court) to PN.’
+	# (NG 72 23’-25’; L; 21)
+	1	geme2	geme2	slave.woman	7	ABS
+	2	ù	ù	and	1	cc
+	3	3-a-bé	eš-'a=be=Ø	three-NOM=its=ABS	1	conj
+	5	PN-ra	PN=ra	PN=DAT	7	DAT
+	7	ba-na-ge-en6	Ø-ba-nna-ge.n-Ø	VP-MM-3SG.IO-be.firm-3N.S/DO	0	root

 Note that the annotation of nummod without cases captures the idea that numeral modification took place, but it fails to capture the exact semantics:
+The annotation does not distinguish adverbial numerals (e.g., "doing sth. twice") and adnominal numerals with elided head (e.g., "two of them").
+Can be distinguished by morphology.

+	# Jagersma, Chap.
+9 (57)
+	# ‘He bought the house from the two of them.’
+	# (FAOS 17 88* 13-14; U; 21)
+	1	2-na-ne-ne-šè	min-'a=anēnē=še	two-NOM=their=TERM	4	nummod
+	3	é	é=Ø	house=ABS	4	ABS
+	4	in-ne-ši-sa10	'i-nnē-ši-n-sa10-Ø	VP-3PL-to-3SG.A-barter-3N.S/DO	0	root

+	# Jagersma, Chap.
+9 (58)
+	# ‘The three of them received this (lit. “let this approach the hand”).’
+	# (Nik 1:317 2:12-13; L; 24)
+	1	3-a-ne-ne	eš-'a=anēnē=e	three-NOM=their=ERG	4	nummod
+	3	šu	šu=e	hand=DIR	4	DIR
+	4	ba-ti-éš	Ø-ba-n-ti-eš	VP-3N.IO-3SG.A-approach-3PL	0	root

+	# Jagersma, Chap.
+9 (71)
+	# ‘secondly’
+	# (Cyl A 9:5; L; 22)
+	1	2-kam-ma-šè	min-kamma=še	two-ORD=TERM	0	nummod

 	# Jagersma, Chap.
 9 (17)
 	# ‘This is of the eight statues of the Inner Room.’
 	# (DP 53 9:14; L; 24)